2021 Piedade de Caratinga Beechcraft King Air crash

 On 5 November 2021, a Beechcraft C90A King Air, registered as PT-ONJ and serving as a air taxi, crashed in the Brazilian municipality of Piedade de Caratinga, Minas Gerais state, killing all five occupants, including singer Marília Mendonça.
-On that date, the singer, which flew with three passengers and two crew members to neighboring municipality Caratinga, where she was scheduled to perform.
+The plane was flying with three passengers and two crew members to neighboring municipality Caratinga, where Mendonça was scheduled to perform.

 Victims

-Singer Marília Mendonça, along with 4 other people, was one of the fatal victims of the crash.
+Singer Marília Mendonça, along with 4 other people, were the fatal victims of the crash.

 All five occupants on board the aircraft died as a result of the accident.
 They were: